MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/quickstart.md

 # Quickstart: Game Manager

-This quickstart guides you through creating your PlayFab account, creating your Studio, and creating your first Title.
+Get started with PlayFab by using Game Manager to create your PlayFab account, create your Studio, and create your first Title.

 ## Create a PlayFab account

 On the [PlayFab sign up](https://developer.playfab.com/en-us/sign-up) screen, you can create a PlayFab specific account or use your Microsoft account to sign in.

-When you have signed in, you are asked to tell us about yourself and to enter the name of your game studio.
-If you have not finalized the game studion name, you can change it later.
+When you have signed in, PlayFab prompts you enter your contact information and studio information.
+If you have not finalized the game studio name, you can change it later.

 ![Account creation screen.](media/quickstart/create-account.png)

 ## Create your first game

 To create a game, you must, at a minimum, enter a name for the game.
-You have the option of specifying additional details about your Title; such as the Title genre,monetization mode, the target marketplaces, and the player mode.
-These properties are used by the Benchmark comparisons feature and are used to a finer grained view of the benchmark data.
-You can choose to set these at a later time.
+You can also specify additional details about your Title, such as the Title genre, monetization mode, target marketplaces, and player mode.
+The Benchmark comparisons feature uses these properties to display a finer grained view of benchmark data.
+You can set these options at a later time.

 ![Create your first game.](media/quickstart/create-first-game.png)